railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 	In addition to the legal declarations available in the accounts modules, Open ERP supplies declarations based on the functionality in other modules.

-	You can, for example, install the ``report_intrastat`` module for intra-stat declarations about sending goods to and receiving goods from other countries.
+	You can, for example, install the :mod:`report_intrastat` module for intra-stat declarations about sending goods to and receiving goods from other countries.

 .. index:: Tax